 Golie Cephas Bedillion was born on Oct.
-17, 1891 in Amwell Township, Washington County, PA, the son of John M. and Catherine (Miner) Bedillion.
+17, 1892 in Amity, Amwell Township, Washington County, PA, the son of John M. and Catherine (Miner) Bedillion.

-Golie married Mary Myrtle Donley (1893-1942), daughter of Felix and Sarah Jane "Jennie" (Durbin) Donley of Greene County, PA.
+On Oct.
+18, 1915 -- the day after his 23rd birthday -- Golie was united in holy matrimony with 22-year-old Mary Myrtle Donley (1893-1942), daughter of Felix and Sarah Jane "Jennie" (Durbin) Donley of Greene County, PA.
+Justice of the peace Zenas D. Wonsetter officiated.

 When the federal census was enumerated in 1930, the family made its home on East Beau Street in East Washington.
 That year, the 37-year-old Golie was listed as "salesman - insurance."
 Myrtle's widowed mother in law, age 76, also lived under their roof that year.

-Golie and Mary later resided at 133 Penn Street in Washington and were active members of the West Washington Methodist Church.
+Golie and Mary moved by 1940 to 133 Penn Street in Washington and were active members of the West Washington Methodist Church.
+He continued to sell insurance.

 The Washington Reporter said that Golie "spent his entire life in Washington.
 He worked for the Prudential Insurance Company for 25 years and then for William J. Warrick, Florist, until ."

-On March 2, 1942, Mary passed away at home at 133 Penn Street.
-She was just 49 years of age.
+On March 2, 1942, Mary suffered a massive heart attack in their home 133 Penn Street.
+A physician was summoned but did not arrive until shortly before she passed away.
+She was just 48 years and 11 months of age.
 She was laid to rest at Washington Cemetery.

-Golie outlived her by 22 years, and died on Dec.
+Golie outlived her by 22 years, and moved to a residence at 7 South Franklin Street.
+During that time his health declined from hardening of the arteries.
+After contracting a terminal case of bronchial puenomia, he died in Washington Hospital on Dec.
 5, 1964 "following a lingering illness."

 Said the Washington Observer-Reporter, he "enjoyed traveling, singing and music."